itsmag11/Omegance/README.md

 ## 🎯 Project Overview

-**Omegance** is a revolutionary diffusion model control framework that achieves precise control over image detail granularity through a single **Omega parameter**.
-Whether it's global effects, temporal dynamics, or spatial distribution, one parameter controls everything!
+**Omegance** is a small tweak in the diffusion model that achieves precise control over image detail granularity through a single **Omega parameter**.
+Whether it's global, temporal (as in denoising process), or spatial effects, one parameter controls everything!

 ### ✨ Key Features